King

 (ECW leads the series 2-1)

-Ross - My God!
-He just beat the WWF Champion, with no assistance what
+- My God!
+He just beat the WWF Champion, with

 so ever!

-King - I don't like this one bit JR. You know it's pretty rare I
+- I don't like this one bit JR. You know it's

 have anything good to say about Shawn Michaels, but I admit